mbwong/mbwong.github.io/content/sections/aboutme.md

 I am a PhD student in economics at MIT specializing in labor and monetary economics.
 Broadly speaking, I am interested in how changing social institutions affect economic organization.
-My research combines fieldwork, quasi-experimental evidence, and economic theory to reveal the mechanisms underlying these processes.
+My research combines fieldwork, quasi-experimental evidence, and economic theory to reveal the mechanisms underlying social processes.
 I am on the 2021-2022 academic job market and available for interviews.

 Here is my __[CV](http://economics.mit.edu/grad/mbwong/cv)__.
 You can reach me at [mbwong@mit.edu](mbwong@mit.edu).